 TVEG is following government advice on activities during the current pandemic.
-There are no current group activities.
 Using allotments is allowed as long as at least 2 metres distance is left from other users.

 What the community allotment can offer you